To celebrate World Book Day on April 23rd, we put together some interesting literary translation facts, as well as a few fun mistakes.

 What’s the most translated book?

-The Bible is the most frequently translated book, and its distinctive sections make it even more so.
+The answer is The Bible, and its distinctive sections make it even more so.

-The Old Testament alone has been translated into more than 2000 languages, the New Testament in more than 1300 languages, and The Bible as we know it today with both Testaments together in almost 700 languages.
+The Old Testament alone is available in more than 2000 languages, the New Testament in more than 1300 languages, and The Bible as we know it today with both Testaments together in almost 700 languages.

 A mix of religious and children’s books round out the top 10 most translated works of literature (numbers are approximate and dynamic):